adammurdoch/kotlin-multiproject-sample/README.md

 ## Issue 3: References to library are not resolved in IDEA

-When the build is imported into IDEA, the references to the library in the app are not resolved.
+When the build is imported into IDEA, the references to the library in the app are usually not resolved.
+Sometimes they are correctly resolved, but I haven't figured out what triggers this.